mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 But nobody knew who he was talking about.
 They laid him down against the railing on the side of the ship opposite Melna.
 Through shifting legs and feet she could see a giant burn against the right side of his body, as if someone had intentionally splattered the lantern oil had been splattered over his body.

-She couldn't help but laugh over her pain.
+She couldn't help but laugh.

 Shinna came back to Melna and said, "I don't know what you two did down there but you almost set the whole ship ablaze."

 Melna kept her eyes fixed on Ramne, never letting his new disfigured form out of her memory.

-"And who is Ginnu?", thi paused for response but Melna was silent, never taking her eyes off of Ramne.
+"And where is Ginnu?", thi paused for response but Melna was silent, never taking her eyes off of Ramne.
 "Are you hearing me?"

 "A man like that is worth dying to kill", said Melna.
 "Don't you agree?"

 Shinna looked at Ramne and back at Melna, with a look of anguish on hae face.

 "I had the chance many times...
-I'd have done it if my life didn't depend on keeping him alive."
+I'd have done it if my own life didn't depend on keeping him alive."

 Thi tossed her hands up in exasperation, voicing a "Shb'paahh!", and walked away to return to hae crew.

-Melna kept looking at Ramne as he slowly regained his bearings.
+Melna kept her gaze fixed upon Ramne as he slowly regained his bearings.
 The crew crowded around him, giving him water and nursing his wounds and it made her sick to watch them pander to him.
 She stood up slowly, holding the coat tightly to her chest, and looked out on the water again.
 There was no sign of the maman anymore.
 Just the dark outlines of waves.

-"Live well, new friend.
+"Live well, my friend.
 You've earned it."

 <!--
 - Holrag wants to use Melna and Liffa as bargaining chips against each other when negotiating with Liffa about communicating with the obscura.